BxCppDev/Bayeux/README.rst

 Bayeux contains some code extracted  from the *Kitware System* library (OSI-approved BSD License),  the *BinReloc* library (Do  What The Fuck You Want To Public License, Version  2) and the *EOS portable archive* library (MIT License).
-Vladimir Tretyak  has accepted that the  C++ wrapper  and port  of  the original  GENBB/DECAY0 library  is published under the GPL 3 within Bayeux.
+Vladimir Tretyak  has kindly accepted that the C++  wrapper and  C++ port  of  the original  GENBB/DECAY0 library  is published under the GPL 3 within Bayeux.

+.. raw:: pdf

+   PageBreak oneColumn

 Getting Help
 ============